-For the Company, 2019 was the foundational year, with 2020 dominated by the global pandemic - the Coronavirus (Covid-19), and the economic impact of the lockdowns across Europe.
+2020 and 2021 were dominated by the global Covid-19 pandemic and the economic impact of the lockdowns across Europe.

-The Covid-19 pandemic has evolved into an unprecedented public health emergency in Europe and around the world, causing disruption to businesses and economic activity.
+The Covid-19 pandemic evolved into an unprecedented public health emergency in Europe and around the world, causing disruption to businesses and economic activity.
+The situation remains dynamic but the impacts on HSA are expected to be lower as time progresses.